rttariverdi67/A-LOAM-Docker/README.md

 6. when the bag is finished playing stop the recording the the ros1 bag .bag should be in the dirctory you record in.

-# Project map to 2D
+# Plot map in 2D with LOAM odometry
 given the map and bag file processed and saved before, run the command below to filter map ground points and outliers. we will store:

 - rectification matrix in SE3